vishalsiingh/AI-Resume-Matcher/README.md

 Features include inputting a job description and uploading multiple resumes (PDF, DOCX, TXT), calculating similarity scores between job description and resumes using NLP embeddings, displaying top matching resumes with scores, and a user-friendly responsive UI with file upload and result visualization.
 Built with Flask backend and Bootstrap frontend.

-Tech stack: Python, Flask, Gunicorn, spaCy, Transformers (HuggingFace), scikit-learn, HTML, Bootstrap 4, deployed on Render.com.
+Tech stack: Python, Flask, Gunicorn, scikit-learn, HTML, Bootstrap 4, deployed on Render.com.
 ## Installation & Setup

 Clone the repo by running: